-The Educational Master Plan makes clear the need to perform routine and robust evaluations of the plan and of the college's efforts to reach the goals it sets forth.
+The Educational Master Plan makes clear the need to perform regular evaluations of the plan and of the college's efforts to reach the goals it sets forth.
 As part of its continuous effort to improve institutional effectiveness, the college has outlined a process for the first annual assessment and update of the Educational Master Plan.
-The office of planning, research and student success is working with the College Master Planning Committee to develop a framework for articulating the purpose of the evaluation, identify the criteria to be used, design evaluation procedures, select data, and draft the annual report.
-The initial assessment will begin this fall; subsequently the evaluation results will be presented to the College Planning Council and captured as formal updates to the Educational Master Plan.
+The office of planning, research and student success is working with the College Master Planning Committee to develop a framework for that evaluation, identifying the criteria to be used, evaluation procedures, selecting data, and drafting the annual report.
+The initial assessment will begin this fall; subsequently the evaluation results will be presented to the College Planning Council and recorded as formal updates to the Educational Master Plan.